dueca/dueca/doc/vscode.md

 - "XML", by redhat
 - "autoDocstring", by njpwerner

+The "clangd" extension has one (to me) annoying feature, in that it tries to add header files for functions that you type automatically.
+This may not be the header file that you need, and for me it often broke a compilation.
+If you want to stop that (as you should), go into its settings, and add the argument "--header-insertion=never".

 ## Use

 Before use of the extensions and settings, first do a one-time configure (and compile) of your project, and install default configuration files for your VSCode/Codium, in your project folder, run: